 Import the record set

-To import record-sets, you use the
+To import record sets correctly, you must remove the apex records or use the

-dns record-sets import command.
+dns record-sets import

 --zone-file-format flag tells